Vallée du Rhône, Côtes du Rhône,Châteauneuf-du-Pape,Côtes du Rhône Villages,0,Vin de France

 Vines have been cultivated in our region for more than 2000 years and the wine produced was then destined for the Roman armies in their camps on the banks of the Rhine.
 Through our work, we maintain this millenary tradition of vine growing and this is part of our pride as winegrowers.
 This estate was created by a Dutch wine enthusiast who, like his family before him, lived in the trade and import of French wines into the Netherlands and Germany.

 For my part, coming from a village near Ménerbes, I have always believed that this region has the potential to produce great wines as long as the know-how and investments are made.
 An agronomist by training, I was sure that remarkable wines would be produced here.
 The path of quality has been opened by other areas and I wanted to be part of this movement as well.
 My family was of winegrower origin and if they left this region it was because the vines did not allow them to make a living.
 So, as soon as I was able to do so, I took over this estate so close to my family's land (less than a kilometre) to continue the development of this estate.
-I wanted the people of the region to be able to live, work and develop agricultural production without having to leave the region as the family branch from which I come had to do.

 There are now 5 people working on this Domain and, every day, they try to improve the Domain, improve our quality, preserve and enrich our natural environment.
 That's why I wanted to become a winegrower in the Luberon.